Log in

 What is a sales funnel?

-A sales funnel visually represents the journey from your prospect’s first contact with you until a completed purchase.
+Sales funnel software visually represents the journey from your prospect’s first contact with you until a completed purchase.

 It helps your sales team understand where they need to follow up or alter the sales process because too many leads drop out at a certain stage.